ThaddaeusII/TAGII-GP/README.md

 * An index is selected in each parent
 * Parent 1 instructions from 0 to index 1 are copied to the child
 * Parent 2 instructions from index 2 to end are copied to the child
-* To prevent program size expansion, maxSize is set to 10 for each parent's copy --- ***ADJUST THIS*** ---
+* To prevent program size expansion, maxSize is set to 10 for each parent's copy

 By default, selection uses tournament selection with tournament size 7 (set in the class).
-Selection will pick two best parents from a tournament (--- ***FIX*** ---, can select same parent, needs non-replacement), the performs cross over using the two.
+Selection will pick two best parents from a tournament, the performs cross over using the two.
 After creating a new child via crossover or copying a parent, the child will be mutated, then added to the next generation.

 ## Using the System

 ### 1. Editing the Build
-To run the system using the default build, simply run ```make``` and ```./evolve```.
-There are additional options such as ```make debug```, ```make clean```, and ```make slow``` (no optimization).
+To run the system using the default build, simply run ```make``` and ```./evolve_gui``` or ```./evolve_terminal```.
+There are additional options such as ```make debug``` and ```make clean```, and the debug version will compile ```./evolve_gui_debug``` and ```./evolve_terminal_debug```.
 If extra files are desired, add the relevant cpp files and include paths to the ```Makefile```.

 ### 2. Editing the Basic Parameters
-The user interface will bring up a simple terminal menu, where typing 1 will allow the user to see and modify the current parameters.
-This includes population size, muatation rate, generations, selection methods, enironments, etc. They can all be reconfigured in ```main.cpp```.
+The terminal user interface will bring up a simple terminal menu, where typing 1 will allow the user to see and modify the current parameters.
+This includes population size, muatation rate, generations, selection methods, enironments, etc. They can all be reconfigured in ```main_terminal.cpp```.

+The app GUI works similarly, but default values are pulled from the GPSystem class.
+You can modify parameters in the side panel, then press the "Set" button to apply them.

 ### 3. Editing the Environment
 Environment files should follow the format of the specific environment class you are using.
 For Santa Fe Ant Trail, it should have ```sizeX, sizeY, startX, startY, direction``` on the first line.
 After that you should construct a 2D grid of size (sizeX, sizeY) where X is # of columns, Y is # of rows, '0's are empty space, and '1's are food.
-You can swap the filepath given, ```santafe.env```, or swap/add a new one in ```main.cpp```.
+You can swap the filepath given, ```santafe.env```, or swap/add a new one in ```main_terminal.cpp```.
 Pacman, on the other hand, has a slighlty differnt format, which can be seen in ```pacman.env```.
+Note, the app GUI currently only supports loading Pacman environments by default (you can set default to something else in the GPSyste class to get around it for now).

 ### 4. Adding New Instruction Operators
 The system was built for somewhat easy additions of operators, both control and terminals.
 To do so, you need to follow two steps: